Link Prediction with Relational Hypergraphs: Introduction

 \section{Introduction}

-\looseness=-1 Knowledge graphs consist of facts (or, edges) representing different relations between \emph{pairs of nodes}.
+Knowledge graphs consist of facts (or, edges) representing different relations between \emph{pairs of nodes}.
 Knowledge graphs are inherently incomplete~\citep{Ji2020ASO, wangKGESurvey2017} which motivated a large literature on link prediction with knowledge graphs~\citep{wang2014transe,schlichtkrull2017modeling, sun2019rotate, grail2020teru, vashishth2020compositionbased,LiuIndigo2021,zhu2022neural}.
 This task amounts to predicting missing facts in the knowledge graph and has led to a rich landscape of graph neural network architectures~\citep{schlichtkrull2017modeling, grail2020teru, vashishth2020compositionbased,zhu2022neural}.
-Our understanding of these architectures is supported by theoretical studies quantifying their expressive power \citep{barcelo2022wlgorelational, LabelingTrick2021, huang2023theory}.
+Our understanding of these architectures is supported by theoretical studies quantifying their expressive power \citep{barcelo2022wlgorelational, LabelingTrick2021, huang2023theory,qiu2024understanding}.

-\looseness=-1 In this work, we are interested in link prediction on \emph{fully relational} data, where every relation is between $k$ nodes, for any \emph{relation-specific} choice of $k$.
+In this work, we are interested in link prediction on \emph{fully relational} data, where every relation is between $k$ nodes, for any \emph{relation-specific} choice of $k$.
 Relational data can encode rich relationships between entities; e.g., consider a relationship between \emph{four} entities: ``$\mathsf{Hawking}$ went to $\mathsf{Oxford}$ to study $\mathsf{Physics}$ and received a $\mathsf{BA}$ degree''.
 This can be represented with a fact $\mathsf{StudyDegree}(\mathsf{Hawking}, \mathsf{Oxford}, \mathsf{Physics}, \mathsf{BA})$.
 Clearly, relational data can be represented via relational hypergraphs, where each \emph{ordered, relational hyperedge} in the hypergraph corresponds to a relational fact (see \Cref{fig:relational-hypergraph}).
-The focus of this work is hence relational hypergraphs --- not to be confused with other graph types, e.g., hyper-relational knowledge graphs~\citep{galkin-etal-2020-message, shrinke23}, discussed in Section \ref{sec:rw}.